vyca2017/content/content/tutorials/functions/sss.md

 ---

-# Sending Welcome Emails with Server-side Subscriptions
+# Using Server-side Subscriptions to Send a Welcome Email

 In this article, you'll learn how to use serverless functions to send a welcome email to new users that are signing up with your app.